charmbracelet/soft-serve/README.md

 Configuring Soft Serve is simple and straightforward.
 Use the SSH command-line interface to manage access settings, users, and repos.

-For more info try `ssh localhost -i ~/.ssh/id_ed25519 -p 23231 help`.
+For more info try `ssh localhost -p 23231 help`.
 Make sure you use your key here.

-> **Note** The `-i` part will be omitted in the examples below for brevity.
-You
-> can add your server settings to your sshconfig for quicker access.

 ### Access Levels

 Soft Serve offers a simple access control.
-There are four access levels, no-access, read-only, read-write, and admin-access.
+Users can have one of four access
+levels:

 `admin-access` has full control of the server and can make changes to users and repos.